seanbao/mnemonas/docs/api-reference.en.md

 - `forwarded_proto_trust` checks `X-Forwarded-Proto` against trusted-proxy settings.
   The header without `trusted_proxy_hops` is a `warning`, the header from an untrusted direct peer is a `block`, and a trusted direct peer forwarding a value other than `https` is a `warning`.
 - `share_base_url` checks the public share-link base URL when sharing is enabled.
-  HTTP, a non-443 HTTPS port, URL userinfo, query strings, fragments, backslashes, duplicated path slashes, `.`/`..` path segments, or an invalid host name is reported as `block`.
+  HTTP, a non-443 HTTPS port, URL userinfo, query strings, fragments, encoded query or fragment markers, backslashes, duplicated path slashes, `.`/`..` path segments, or an invalid host name is reported as `block`.
   Empty values, a different host, or a base path ending in the `/s` sharing route remain manual-review warnings.
 - `share_default_policy` checks the default expiry and default access count for newly created shares.
   When sharing is enabled, no default expiry, values longer than `720h`, or unlimited default access counts are `warning`; negative defaults are `block`.